fallen-icarus/cardano-swaps/README.md

 1. Charlie and Mike successfully build their transactions since the UTxOs still exist.
 2. Charlie and Mike submit their transaction at the same time.
 3. Charlie's is added to a block first.
 4. When Mike's transaction is then picked to go into a block, the UTxOs no longer exist.
-The transaction fails without needed to run the swap contracts.
+The transaction fails without needing to run the swap contracts.

-Since the Mike's transaction will fail without needing to run the swap script, Mike's collateral is safe.
-Further, the more available swaps their are, the less likely these "collisions" will be.
+Since Mike's transaction will fail without needing to run the swap script, Mike's collateral is safe.
+Further, the more available swaps their are, the less likely these "collisions" are.

 ### Transaction Fee Estimation For Chaining Swaps
 ``` Txt
 fee = # ref scripts executed * ( 0.3 ADA + 0.02 ADA * ( # input utxos + # output utxos ) )
 ```
 The transaction fee increases linearly for every utxo (inputs + outputs) in the transaction, then quadratically for every reference script that needs to be executed.
 The reason for this is that the script must traverse all of the inputs and all of the outputs every time it is executed.
-The reference script must be executed once for every utxo coming from that script address.

-Since the swap script validates based off the transaction as a whole and not based off any individual utxo, the extra executions for each utxo coming from a swap address are completely redundant.
+Currenctly, the reference script must be executed once for every utxo coming from that script address.
+Since the swap script validates based off the transaction as a whole and not based off any individual utxo, the extra executions for each utxo coming from the same swap address are completely redundant.
 There is a Cardano Problem Statement (CPS) [pull request](https://github.com/cardano-foundation/CIPs/pull/418) that looks to address this issue.

 ---
 ## Upgradability
 Being that users can close their swaps at any time, whenever there is a potential upgrade, users can choose to close their current swaps and recreate them with the new contracts.
 Users are able to use different versions of the contracts (assuming the new logic allows it) thanks to the beacon tokens still being able to link swaps across the blockchain.

 Upgrading the beacons would functions exactly the same way.
 It is very similar to how Cardano Stake Pool Operators can currently choose which version of `cardano-node` to use.
+The only difficulty with upgrading beacon tokens is that enough users need to upgrade for there to be enough liquidity for the DEX.

 ---
 ## Frontend Agnostic